Buy Breakdown Cover

 Very often, you do not need to be a qualified technician to assess the damage.
 Knocks to a bumper, for instance, tend rarely to be dangerous, unless the panel is likely to become detached, or is exposing sharp edges.

 Anything hanging from the car, such as a broken wing mirror, will not just risk causing further damage during driving but it may also fall off and injure somebody.
-Remember that you are responsible legally for ensuring that the car you drive is in roadworthy condition.
+Remember that you are responsible legally for ensuring that the car you drive is roadworthy.
 Therefore, driving the car away with a broken lamp, for example, could result in you being prosecuted.

 More serious damage could puncture, or tear, a tyre.
 It may also bend a suspension component.
 Should you be unsure, call a break-down provider and have the car transported either back home, or to a garage/bodyshop, who can make an accurate assessment and provide a quotation.